jmarckel/get-er-done/doc/api-auth.rst

 Authorization
 -------------

-The GetErDone API, as the resource server, will grant the resource owner access to operations on their resources based on Authorization information contained within the set of "claims" made in the verified Access
+The GetErDone-API, as the resource server, will grant the resource owner access to operations on their resources based on Authorization information contained within the set of "claims" made in the verified Access